Geriatric Caregiving Tips: Caring for Aging Loved Ones

 - Private Pay: Many families pay out-of-pocket using savings, pensions, or retirement income.

-- Long-Term Care Insurance: These policies cover services not typically paid for by health insurance.
+- Long-Term Care Insurance: Policies that cover services not typically paid for by health insurance.

 - Veterans Benefits: Eligible veterans may receive aid through VA programs for in-home or facility-based care.